1700 N. Monroe Street

 - Dixie Dharma: Inside a Buddhist Temple in the American South, by Jeff Wilson (UNC Press 2012).
 Reviewed for the Journal of Southern Religion, vol 14 (2012).

-- “Astral plane,” “Mesmerism,” and “Ritual magic” entries in Ghosts, Spirits, and Psychics: The Paranormal from Alchemy to Zombies, Matt Cardin, ed., ABC-Clio, forthcoming.
+- “Astral plane,” “Mesmerism,” and “Ritual magic” entries in Ghosts, Spirits, and Psychics: The Paranormal from Alchemy to Zombies, Matt Cardin, ed., ABC-Clio, August 2015.

 - “Spiritualism” and “Ouija Board” entries in The Twenties in America, Carl Rollyson, ed.
 Pasadena: Salem Press, April 2012.
 Pgs 658-659, 818-819.

 - “Thought-Forms” and “The Seal of the Theosophical Society” entries in Emblems, Magic, and Higher Knowledge: Western Esotericism in Images.
-Asprem, E. & Joyce Pijnenburg, eds.
+Egil Asprem & Joyce Pijnenburg, eds.
 Seattle: Ouroboros Press, forthcoming.